ESO-Database/Steam-Deck-Client/README.md

 | update-addons.sh             | Fetches all available ESO-Database AddOns and downloads the latest version of each AddOn.                                                                                                    |
 | upload-addon-data.sh         | If you have disabled the auto upload service or want to upload your data manually, you can run this script to upload the exported data.                                                      |

+## How does it work?
+The codebase of the ESO-Database SteamDeck client is completely written in Bash.
+It uses the Systemd management service on user level to execute the add-on updates, uploads as well as client updates in the background even in gaming mode.

+Since there is no GUI, the integration is almost not noticeable in the game performance or battery life.

+The Systemd-Uploader services watch the file change times of the SavedVariable files.
+When a file change is detected, the file upload is started.

+## How to report a problem?
+You can report problems or suggestions on the [Issues](https://github.com/ESO-Database/Steam-Deck-Client/issues) page.
+Alternatively, the [contact form](https://www.eso-database.com/en/contact/) on ESO-Database.com can be used.